DellGEOS/AzureStackHOLs/lab-guides/04-DeployAVDonAzureStackHCI/readme.md

 ![](./media/powershell01.png)

-**2.** Now let's create Volumes (virtual disks) where VMs will be placed.
+**Step 2** Now let's create Volumes (virtual disks) where VMs will be placed.
 And also one for "Library", where VHDs for VMs can be stored.

 > Note: the script will create one volume per node for VMs with the same name as node.